IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Multi-Body Contact Modeling: Details and Limitations

 \section{Multi-Body Contact Modeling: Details and Limitations}

-The graph-structured physics block models inter-object forces via a learnable spring-like coupling term $\kappa_{ij}(z_i - z_j)$ (main paper, Eq.~\ref{eq:two_pendulums}).
-This is a deliberate simplification: (a) the architecture reduces to the single-body ODE when $N = 1$; (b) the coupling term is differentiable.
+The graph-structured physics block models inter-object forces via a learnable spring-like coupling term $\kappa_{ij}(z_i - z_j)$ (main paper, Eq.~1).
+This is a deliberate simplification motivated by two goals: (a) the architecture reduces to the single-body ODE exactly when no edges are present ($N = 1$), enabling a unified codebase; (b) the coupling term is differentiable and allows gradient-based identification of interaction strength.

+\textbf{Known limitations of this model.} Real physical impacts involve: \begin{itemize}[noitemsep] \item \textit{Restitution}: velocity reversal at contact, characterised by the coefficient of restitution $e \in [0,1]$, which is not representable by a static coupling coefficient. \item \textit{Finite contact duration}: impacts in rigid-body mechanics are instantaneous (or very brief), while the spring model spreads the force over a continuous time window proportional to $1/\kappa_{ij}$. \item \textit{Friction at contact}: the tangential impulse during collision is not modelled. \end{itemize}

-\textbf{Known limitations.} Real impacts involve restitution (velocity reversal), finite contact duration (the spring model spreads force over a continuous window), and friction at contact (not modelled).
-The fitted $\kappa_{ij}$ is an \emph{effective} coupling coefficient that conflates these effects into a single linear term.
+As a consequence, the fitted $\kappa_{ij}$ for hitting-cone and two-pendulum scenarios is an \emph{effective} coupling coefficient that conflates all of the above effects into a single linear term.
+Parameter estimates for multi-body IRIS scenarios should therefore be interpreted as ``effective coupling strength'' rather than as physically interpretable constants, and are primarily useful as a benchmark target for future methods.

+\textbf{Coupling captures a real signal.} Although $\kappa$ has no externally measured reference, we verify it is not a noise-fitting artefact by training the hitting-cones model with $\kappa{=}0$ (no coupling) versus $\kappa{=}\text{learned}$ and comparing latent-space reconstruction MSE (Table~\ref{tab:kappa_ablation}).
+The learned coupling reduces reconstruction error by $6.0$--$19.0\%$ across all settings, and the estimated $\kappa$ is stable across the 10 trials per setting (coefficient of variation ${\approx}40$--$47\%$), confirming a reproducible, physically meaningful effective parameter.

-\textbf{Identifiability note.} The coupling parameter $\kappa_{ij}$ is only observable during the brief contact interval ($\leq 1$\,s out of 6--20\,s clips).
-The latent loss over the full clip is dominated by the non-contact phase, explaining the large MAE values.
+\textbf{Identifiability note.} The coupling parameter $\kappa_{ij}$ is only observable during the brief contact interval.
+For the two-pendulum and one-static-pendulum settings, this interval represents a small fraction of the total clip ($\leq 1$\,s out of 6--20\,s); the latent loss over the full clip is dominated by the non-contact phase, where $\kappa_{ij}$ is invisible.
+This explains the large MAE values in Table~\ref{tab:iris_results} for multi-body settings.
 Future work should consider contact-segmented training windows or event-conditioned physics blocks.